 Proof That Cloned Animals Live Long & Normal Lives

-The heirs of Dolly the sheep are in their old age and putting a lot of fears to rest.
-Basically they've proven that cloned animals can live long and normal lives.
+The heirs of Dolly the sheep made it to the old age of 9, putting a lot of fears to rest.
+Basically, they proved that cloned animals can live long and normal lives.
 If you don't remember, Dolly the sheep was the first animal cloned using a technique that did not use sperm back in 1996 in Scotland.
 Dolly died young, in 2003, when she was only six, after she develop osteoarthritis and a lung infection.
 That set off many fears that cloned animals may age more quickly than normal offspring.
-Now, we find out that 13 cloned sheep, including four clones of Dolly, are still in good health since reaching between seven to nine years of age, which is about 60 to 70 in human years.
-The four sheep cloned using the same genetic material as for Dolly - called Daisy, Debbie, Denise, and Dianna - have just had their 9th birthdays.
-However, unlike Dolly, who was house indoors for security reasons, these clones mostly live outside.
+However, 10 cloned sheep, including four clones of Dolly that were born in 2007, reached the age of 9 years.
+They were then put down because they were approaching their 10th birthday, which is very old for a sheep, and there was no 'scientific merit' in keeping them alive.
+The four sheep were cloned using the same genetic material as for Dolly and were called Daisy, Debbie, Denise, and Dianna.
+However, unlike Dolly, who was housed indoors for security reasons, these clones mostly lived outside.

 Wackiest Pet Names

-The pet insurance division of Nationwide has compiled a list of the 10 "wackiest" dog and cat names from their database of insured pets.
-After selecting the 10 finalists in their annual Wacky Pet Names competition, the company has turned to the Internet, asking people to vote for the dog or cat with the wackiest name.
-The top entries for this year include Kanye Westie, Butch Catsidy, Optimus Prime Rib, Lt.
+The pet insurance division of Nationwide compiled a list of the 10 "wackiest" dog and cat names from their database of insured pets.
+After selecting the 10 finalists in their annual Wacky Pet Names competition, the company turned to the Internet, asking people to vote for the dog or cat with the wackiest name.
+The top entries include Kanye Westie, Butch Catsidy, Optimus Prime Rib, Lt.
 Colonel Be Back Soon, Agent Jack Meower and Angus Von Wigglebottom.
-Last year's winning dog name was Baron von Furrypants and Leonardo DiCatprio was the wackiest cat name.
+Previous winning dog and cat names were Baron von Furrypants for a dog and Leonardo DiCatprio for a cat.

 Sanctuary Wants Rapper Tyga To Pay For Support for Tiger

-Rapper Tyga had a pet tiger a few years ago, but it was taken from him when authorities found out that he had no legal permits for it.
+Rapper Tyga had a pet tiger years ago, but it was taken from him when authorities found out that he had no legal permits for it.
 The tiger was then given to an animal sanctuary.
-According to TMZ the sanctuary, named Lions, Tigers & Bears, which takes care of Tyga's former tiger, says the rapper has not made any effort to help out with funds to care for the animal.
+The sanctuary, named Lions, Tigers & Bears, which took care of Tyga's former tiger, said the rapper did not made any effort to help out with funds to care for the animal.
 It costs over $10k a year to feed the tiger, not including vet costs and other expenses.

 A Horse Wants You To Chose the Right Bra Before Riding Him